-Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance finding identified in our compliance audit described in the accompanying schedule of findings and questioned costs.
-The District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on TGU Public School District No. 60's response to the noncompliance finding identified in our compliance audit described in the accompanying schedule of findings and questioned costs.
+TGU Public School District No. 60's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.